kavi87/angular2-starter/README.md

 ```

 Typescript typings definition are managed through [typings](https://github.com/typings/typings) and will require
-proxy settings as well.
-Set a `.typingsrc` at the root or above with the following:
+proxy settings as well in order to be downloaded.
+Set a `.typingsrc` at the root of the project with the following:
  ```bash
 proxy="http://proxy.company.com:8080"
 rejectUnauthorized=false